git-dariel/Iskobox/README.md

-# Getting Started with Sharehub
+# Getting Started with Iskobox

 ## Description of the system

-ShareHub is a centralized platform designed to streamline the accreditation process, improve efficiency, and empower the collaboration
+Iskobox is a centralized platform designed to streamline the accreditation process, improve efficiency, and empower the collaboration

 ## Tech Stack | Tools